The Bankrate promise

 You can check your credit for free

-Since you want to minimize rejected applications, it makes sense to check your credit score before you start shopping around.
+Check your credit score before you start shopping around.
 Fortunately, there are a few ways to check your credit score for free and without lowering your score.

-Once you know where you stand, you can apply for cards within the appropriate credit range or choose to work on improving your score for before you apply.
+Once you know where you stand, you can apply for cards within the appropriate credit range or choose to work on improving your score before you apply.

 When you’re selecting a card